The Association of Composite Door Manufacturers (ACDM)

-Vista Panels Ltd has joined the Association of Composite Door Manufacturers (ACDM), and have welcomed the role in promoting industry standards and the need for composite doorset manufacturers to adhere to Building Regulations.
+Vista Panels Ltd has welcomed the role of the Association of Composite Door Manufacturers (ACDM), in promoting industry standards and the need for composite doorset manufacturers to adhere to Building Regulations, and the need for independent third-party product certification to demonstrate constancy of performance for the manufacture of composite doorsets.

 The ACDM operates under a constitution which requires all members to adhere to its Code of Good Practice, claim a recognised security performance – usually PAS24 – and hold independent third-party certification by a UKAS accredited certification body.